 The mechanical switches are Outemu blue, so they are bit loud similar Hcman mechanical keyboard.
 Best of all, it is waterproof with IPX7 rating resistance.
 Even if you accidentally drop it in water, there is a good chance it will be able to survive.

 #4 – Velocifire TKL01 ($36)

 Velocifire TLK01 focuses more on the simpler side of mechanical keyboards, but it is still highly functional.
 The keyboard has a single greenish LED backlight with up to 5 modes like tetris, gradual and breathing, etc.

 The cool thing about it is its Zorro Brown switches that offer great tactile feedback, with quiet key sound and faster key registration.
 If you want a mechanical keyboard that is simple and quiet while still offering great tactile feedback.

 Another durable mechanical keyboard with metal finishing and ABS construction.
-The keyboard is just as durable as K552 KUMARA, but for a cheaper price, it doesn’t come with a backlight (the backlight versions are more expensive).
-It uses blue switches that are quite loud when pressed.
+The keyboard is just as durable as K552 KUMARA, but for a cheaper price.
+However, the switches are quite loud when pressed.

 MechanicalEagle Z-77 comes with a key remover to remove keys and switches for easy replacement.
-On top of that, it ships with 5 extra switches to let you easily replace when needed.
 As it’s sturdy, it’s also a bit heavy weighing approximately 2.4 pounds.

 A very nice and small mechanical keyboard with only 68 keys.
 Even with just 68 keys, it still supports arrow keys and Insert, Home, and Page Up/Down keys.
 Amazingly, this cheap keyboard uses original Cherry MX switches with both Blue and Brown switches available for the same price.
 Usually, it’s hard to get a good original Cherry MX keyboard for less than $100.